MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 For more info, see, [Allow or prevent custom script](https://docs.microsoft.com/sharepoint/allow-or-prevent-custom-script)</br>

 #### Note about logging in
-When you first launch the SharePoint Migration Tool (SPMT), you are prompted for your Office 365 username and password.
+When you first launch the SharePoint Migration Tool (SPMT), you are prompted for your Microsoft 365 username and password.
 The credentials you provide will be to the migration *destination*.

 ### Authentication supported
 SPMT supports the following authentication methods: